icetornado/CleaningDataCourseProject/README.md

   </li>
 </ul>

 <p><strong>Results:</strong> The script generates a data set of 180 observations (30 voluteers x 6 activities) and 68 variables.
-Within the data set, each measurement (variable) is in one column; and each different observation of that variable is in a different row.
+Within this data set, each measurement (variable) is in one column; and each different observation of that variable is in a different row.
 Therefore the data set is tidy. </p>